IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 ## Some options for projects

 When powering microcontrollers projects (Arduino, etc.) or single board computer projects (Raspberry Pi, etc.) with solar energy, there are a range of approaches depending on your needs, scale, and desired level of customization and uptime.

 Approaches can range from easy _plug-n-play kits_ to more experimental or educational builds, where you can assemble your own _solar recharging circuits_, or for ultra-efficient or intermittent applications, _low-power solar systems using supercapacitors_ can store just enough energy for short bursts of uptime, supporting lightweight and environmentally responsive designs.

-### Lowest-power & supercapacitors
+### Low-power & Battery-less (Supercapacitors)

 ### Solar recharging

 ### Plug-n-play kits
-For simple, ready-to-use setups, plug-and-play solar kits such as those from Voltaic Systems offer panels paired with integrated batteries + charge controllers designed for ease and consistency.
+For simple, ready-to-use setups, plug-and-play solar kits such as those from [Voltaic Systems](https://voltaicsystems.com/solar-panel-kits/) offer panels paired with integrated batteries + charge controllers designed for ease and consistency.

 ### Larger DIY off-grid PV